SocialEconomyDataLab/spec/docs/identifiers.md

 *However*, because there might be an overlap between the internal identifiers that you use, and the internal identifiers that another funder uses, you will need to add a **prefix** to avoid this possible clash and ensure better interoperability.

-But, in preference to internal identifiers are **commonly-used identifiers** from maintained registers (such as Companies House), which provide a ready-made alternative that supports joined-up data and make analysis more complete.
+But, in preference to internal identifiers are **commonly-used identifiers** from maintained registers, which provide a ready-made alternative that supports joined-up data and make analysis more complete.
+Most organisations will be registered on some sort of official register (such as Companies House) and this makes the job of adding commonly-used unique and persistent identifiers easier.

 ### Prefixes
 Because more than one publisher may happen to use the same internal identifier to refer to different organisations or deals that they both hold information for, prefixes are important in helping to tell them apart when it comes to joining up datasets from many publishers by adding an extra element of "uniqueness" to an identifier.